Philology

 Only some years later was I to learn how the

-Ancients set language mastery (rhetoric) as the main component of
+Ancients set the mastery language (rhetoric) as the main component of

 education.
 They presumably imagined that if one can learn to talk